RickWeng/Global-Transboundary-Aquifers-Analysis/README.md

 # Global Transboundary Aquifers Analysis
-Manuscript has been submitted to PLOS ONE.
+Manuscript has been submitted to PLOS ONE journal.
 Only abstract, selected figures, and one script of the first preprocessing step are provided here.

 ## Abstract